-Denton Vacuum provides thin film technology and its support to such leading global innovators as 3M, Apple, AT&T, BASF, Boeing, Dow, FLIR, General Electric, Google, Honeywell, IBM, Intel, Intel, JDS Uniphase, Kodak, Merck, Microsoft, Motorola, Northrop-Grumman, Pentax, Seagate, Siemens, Texas Instruments, Thales, TRW, United Technologies, Varian, Xerox and Zeiss, in addition to all leading research facilities and centers—both university and government locations—worldwide.
+We provide thin film technology and support to such leading global innovators as ASML, Intel, Micron, Samsung, SK Hynix, IBM, Global Foundries, 3M, Apple, AT&T, BASF, Boeing, Dow, FLIR, General Electric, Google, Honeywell, IBM, JDS Uniphase, Kodak, Merck, Microsoft, Motorola, Northrop-Grumman, Pentax, Seagate, Siemens, Texas Instruments, Thales, TRW, United Technologies, Varian, Xerox and Zeiss, in addition to all leading research facilities and centers—both university and government locations—worldwide.

 More than 50 years ago, Denton introduced the first commercial chemical optical coatings in North America and developed a reputation for large-area coating and custom engineering.
 Today, our thin film deposition technology is in use around the world, including in installations throughout the Americas, and in Europe, the Middle East and Asia.

 Richard A. Denton founded Denton Vacuum in 1964.
 The company introduced the first commercial chemical optical coatings in North America in the early 1970s.
 In the 80s, he drove innovation in large-area coating and custom engineering.
 In 1982, Peter Denton, Richard’s son, became Denton’s president and developed our ion-assisted deposition technology for optical coatings and the automation of complex precision optical coating systems.
 Much of this technology is used today in our manufacturing solutions.